JayLZhou/JayLZhou.github.io/_pages/about.md

 - *2025.01* 💥💥 One Paper "Efficient Historical Butterfly Counting in Large Temporal Bipartite Networks via Graph Structure-aware Index" is accepted by VLDB 2025!

+# 🌟 Personal Information
+- Idols: Jay Chou (Music), Steve Jobs, and Cristiano Ronaldo

+- Favorite Songs: 轨迹 (Chinese) and Something Just Like This (English)

+- Hobbies: I enjoy jogging in my free time — it helps me think and clear my mind.

+- Favorite Quote: 最平凡日子，最卑微梦想.
+(Even in ordinary life, we should cherish our small yet sincere dreams — they give meaning to every day.)